DuetServe: Harmonizing Prefill and Decode for LLM Serving via Adaptive GPU Multiplexing: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have unlocked unprecedented capabilities, powering applications such as conversational assistants \cite{openai2024gpt4technicalreport, geminiteam2024gemini}, autonomous agents \cite{li2023camel, Luo2025LargeLM}, and creative content generation \cite{openai2024gpt4ocard, liu2024sorareviewbackgroundtechnology}.
+Large Language Models (LLMs) have unlocked unprecedented capabilities, powering applications such as conversational assistants \cite{openai2024gpt4technicalreport, geminiteam2024gemini}, creative content generation \cite{openai2024gpt4ocard, liu2024sorareviewbackgroundtechnology}, and autonomous agents \cite{li2023camel, Luo2025LargeLM}.
 User requests in these systems are served in real time by large GPU clusters in the cloud.
 As these systems scale to millions of concurrent sessions, ensuring efficient use of GPU resources while meeting strict Service Level Objectives (SLOs) for real-time responses becomes increasingly difficult—fast response times typically require over-provisioning system resources.

-The key hardware resources involved include the GPU’s high-bandwidth memory (HBM) capacity, memory bandwidth, and streaming multiprocessors (SMs).
-LLM inference consists of two distinct phases with different resource requirements: (1) the \emph{prefill} phase, which encodes the input prompt in a single forward pass and is highly compute-intensive; and (2) the \emph{decode} phase, which generates output tokens iteratively, performs lightweight per-step computations, and is constrained mainly by memory bandwidth and capacity.
-Due to the autoregressive nature of LLM inference, repeated computation of key (K) and value (V) matrices can be avoided by using KV caches that store intermediate attention states.
-However, storing and repeatedly reading the KV cache during decoding places significant pressure on HBM capacity and memory bandwidth.

-The prefill and decoding speed directly impact two key LLM serving metrics: Time-to-First-Token (TTFT), the delay before producing the first output token, and Time-Between-Tokens (TBT), the latency between successive output tokens.
-TTFT is dominated by the prefill phase, while TBT is determined by the decode phase.
-Reducing TTFT and TBT typically requires using smaller batch sizes, as batch size directly affects compute and memory usage.
-In contrast, improving resource utilization and throughput (measured in tokens/sec or requests/sec) benefits from larger batch sizes.
-Balancing this tradeoff is central to scaling online serving systems efficiently.

-A variety of techniques have been proposed to balance throughput and latency (both TTFT and TBT) \cite{yu2022orca, kwon2023efficient, dao2022flashattention, agrawal2024taming, zheng2024sglang}.
-The simplest, \emph{request-level batching}, groups multiple requests into a single batch that runs to completion before admitting the next batch.
-This approach maximizes throughput when each request has similar, predictable latency, as in conventional DNN inference workloads.
-However, in LLM serving, where autoregressive decoding leads to highly variable per-request runtimes, this method is inefficient.
-A major advance is \emph{continuous batching} \cite{yu2022orca}, which performs iteration-level scheduling by dynamically adding or removing requests from the batch at each generation step.
-This allows shorter requests to complete without waiting for longer ones, improving GPU utilization and reducing queuing delay.